tiiuae/ghaf/README.md

 ## Temporary limitations and known issues

-1. Currently the only device supported is `imx8qm-evk`, more devices very soon!
-2. There is no cross-compilation support (yet).
-Use native `aarch64` hardware to build the image.
+1. There is no cross-compilation support (yet).
+Use native `aarch64` hardware to build image for `imx8qm-mek`.
-3. There are still some hardware-specific parts that need to be reworked.

 ## More info